 If your company positions as a 32-hour or four-day workweek company, it could attract great talent from other places where that’s not possible.
 This, combined with increasing the retention once they join you, puts your company in an exceptional place to have and keep great people.

 Moving from a 40 hours workweek to 32 is not the kind of decision you want to make for marketing purposes but once it’s done, it’s a great opportunity to position your company as a reference in terms of the progressive and positive culture that other companies will naturally admire and follow.

 Working less also has its own disadvantages, and some companies and people don’t thrive with that schedule.

-Remember those big changes that are usually avoided on a Friday evening just in case?
-Well, now that’s Thursday evening, so you can expect a slower pace at which you can move your business.
+Remember those big changes usually avoided on a Friday evening, just in case?
+Well, now that’s Thursday evening, you can expect a slower pace at which you can move your business.

-Also, by having your teammates working less, your quarters will feel shorter, giving you less time to execute your business strategy.
+Also, by having your teammates work less, your quarters will feel shorter, giving you less time to execute your business strategy.

-This sounds counterintuitive, but some employees feel very aligned with their companies' visions and very engaged by their work.
+This sounds counterintuitive, but some employees feel aligned with their companies’ visions and engaged by their work.

 Having one less day to work officially means that they might feel more disconnected from what they could achieve, generating a feeling of leaving some opportunities in terms of growth, both for them and business, on the table.